Ask Krrish Contact Us

 What is an Apex Trigger?

-An Apex Trigger is a piece of Apex code that executes before or after DML (Data Manipulation Language) events on Salesforce records.
-These events include `insert`, `update`, `delete`, and `undelete` operations.
+An Apex Trigger is a piece of Apex code that executes before or after DML (Data Manipulation Language) events on Salesforce records — including insert, update, delete, and undelete operations.

 • Complex Business Logic: Implement custom validation rules, update related records, or interact with external systems.